 - Neurofeedback therapy

-We also include medication-assisted treatment to help reduce your withdrawal symptoms and curb your cravings.
-Medical professionals will administer FDA-approved medications for addiction.
+We also include MAT to help reduce withdrawal symptoms and curb cravings.
+Medical professionals will administer medications for addiction treatment approved by the Food and Drug Administration (FDA).
 They will monitor your progress and update your medications as your need for them reduces.